 ]

-If the level property is absent, it SHALL default to the defaultLevel property (§3.41.3) of the ruleConfiguration object (§3.41) contained in the configuration property (§3.40.12) of the rule object (§3.40) specified by this result object's ruleId property (§3.22.3).
+If kind has the value "fail" and level is absent, then level SHALL default to the defaultLevel property (§3.41.3) of the ruleConfiguration object (§3.41) contained in the configuration property (§3.40.12) of the rule object (§3.40) specified by this result object's ruleId property (§3.22.3).

 In that case, if the run object (§3.13) containing this result does not include a resources.rules property (§3.13.15, §3.39.3) (and no external resource file is available), or if the resources.rules property does not specify information for the rule object associated with this result, or if the rule object associated with this result does not specify a configuration.defaultLevel property, then the level property SHALL default to "warning".

+If kind has any value other than "fail", then level is absent, and it has no meaning.

 message property